 Information you give us: You have the ability to ‘Report antisocial behaviour’ and ‘Report a Repair’ through the Riverside Group website amongst other general comment /feedback options facilitated by online forms.

-The information for both primary areas of the website referred above notifies Riverside via email and is passed to and processed by the relevant staff accordingly, whereas we store the ‘Make a Comment or Complaints’ details text submitted in our ACADEMY tenant database only if they are required.
+The information for both primary areas of the website referred above notifies Riverside via email and is passed to and processed by the relevant staff accordingly, whereas we store the ‘Make a Comment or Complaints’ details text submitted in our tenant database only if they are required.
 This information is not given or sold to any third party vendor.

 Does The Riverside Group share the information it receives?